Exafunction/codeium_xcode/README.md

 ### Setting Up Suggestion Feature

-#### Setting Up GitHub Copilot

-1. In the host app, navigate to "Service - GitHub Copilot" to access your GitHub Copilot account settings.
-2. Click on "Install" to install the language server.
-3. Optionally, set up the path to Node.
-The default value is simply `node`.
-Copilot for Xcode.app will attempt to locate Node from the following directories: `/opt/homebrew/bin:/opt/homebrew/sbin:/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin`.

-   If your Node installation is located elsewhere, you can run `which node` from the terminal to obtain the correct path.

-   If you are using a node version manager that provides a shim executable, you will need to find the path to the actual executable.
-Please refer to the FAQ for more information.

-4. Click on "Sign In", and you will be redirected to a verification website provided by GitHub.
-A user code will be copied to your clipboard.
-5. After signing in, return to the app and click on "Confirm Sign-in" to complete the process.
-6. Go to "Feature - Suggestion" and update the feature provider to "GitHub Copilot".

-The installed language server is located at `~/Library/Application Support/com.intii.CopilotForXcode/GitHub Copilot/executable/`.

 #### Setting Up Codeium

 1. In the host app, navigate to "Service - Codeium" to access the Codeium account settings.